dtinit/schemaindex/README.md

 You can format JavaScript and CSS files with `npm run format`.

 To enable formatting from your code editor, [check here](https://prettier.io/docs/en/editors) for instructions for your editor.
-The configuration file is named [.prettierrc](.prettierrc), but your editor will probably find it for you.
+The configuration is in [package.json](package.json).

 #### Typechecking with TypeScript